gmmorris/gmmorris.github.io/_posts/2018-07-14-betting-on-reason.md

 ### Static means slow

 The main argument which has kept me away from going back to statically typed languages with my personal work has been the claim that working in these languages is slow, inflexible and hard to change.
-While these are truly subjective measurements, it has been my anecdotal experience that after a decade of _thinking in Javascript_, especially with _functional programming paradigms_ gaining popularity in the community, these characterisations are true for the languages I have used, such as _Java_ and  _C#_ <i class="fas fa-asterisk"></i>.
+While these are truly subjective measurements, it has been my anecdotal experience that after a decade of _thinking in Javascript_, especially with _functional programming paradigms_ gaining popularity in the community, these characterisations are true for the languages I have used, such as _Java_ and  <a href="#footnote">_C#_<i class="fas fa-asterisk"></i></a>.

 Spending the last few years writing Java has only reinforced my feelings that prototyping in Java is needlessly slow and overly verbose, that changing complex Object Oriented systems is often doubly so and that this lack of flexibility actually hinders my ability to remain agile (agility isn't about speed, these are different problems).